 Elon Musk Apologizes To Diver In Cave Rescue For Words 'Spoken In Anger'

-Defusing a spat with a British diver involved in the rescue of 12 boys and their soccer coach in Thailand last week, tech entrepreneur Elon Musk has apologized for his part in the exchange.
+Tech entrepreneur Elon Musk has apologized for his part in a spat with a British diver who was involved in the rescue of 12 boys and their soccer coach in Thailand last week.
 Musk had tweeted a personal attack on Vern Unsworth after the diver dismissed Musk's offer of help with a vulgar comment.

 Musk wrote that "my words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader."